About Whole Exome Sequencing

 The MNG Exome™ is a comprehensive exome sequencing test that searches through the protein coding region of all currently identified genes for disease-causing single nucleotide variants (SNVs), indels, and copy number changes.
 This test is used in situations where a patient’s symptoms are hard to classify in a single disease category.

-In addition to sequencing the nuclear exome of the proband and additional family members, we also include analysis of mtDNA using long-range PCR amplification and next-generation sequencing of the mitochondrial genome for the proband as well as the mother.
-If the mother of the proband is not available for testing, the proband mtDNA will still be analyzed.
+In addition to sequencing the nuclear exome of the proband and additional family members, we also offer the option to include analysis of mtDNA using long-range PCR amplification and next-generation sequencing of the mitochondrial genome for the proband.
 Testing for additional family members is also available if it is required for establishing the correct genetic diagnosis.

 All disease causing mutations are confirmed using an alternative technology before reporting.
 It is important to note that the test currently does not report trinucleotide repeat expansions or genomic rearrangements.
-We also do not report out carrier status for the proband for diseases unrelated to the condition for which testing is ordered.
+We do not report out carrier status for the proband for diseases unrelated to the condition for which testing is ordered.
 Whole exome sequencing requires the submission of a signed consent form.
 The consent form must be signed by all parties.The MNG STAT Exome™ is our fastest exome test, delivering results within 10-14 days.
 It is designed for clinical situations (i.e. critically ill or NICU patients) where time is crucial to guide clinical management, and when a strong hypothesis cannot be formulated based on the clinical phenotype or the disease is believed to be genetically heterogeneous.
 All of the same trusted features and coverage of the standard MNG Exome™ explained above are included.
-Download our overview sheet for MNG Exome™ sequencing

 MNG Carrier Exome™